Staff Duress System Canada: How It Works

 • Total cost of ownership

 RTLS in hospitals fills this information gap by connecting medical device location, condition, and performance data into a centralized platform for decision-making.
+For a broader look at how RTLS transforms hospital operations across clinical and operational use cases, see our complete guide to RTLS in healthcare.

 How Real-Time Location Systems (RTLS) Improve Hospital Maintenance